Vendini/dukpt-php/README.md

 Be aware that there are some DES/3DES/AES implementation differences between devices, as DES has many modes (ECB, CBC, CFB, OFB, ...).
 If it doesn't work, try another mode...

+This goal for this fork is to make the library compatible with PHP 7 and above.